My Somerset Starling Guide

 Sometimes the Ham Wall viewing platforms look like the edges of a Premiership football pitch – a line of big telephoto lenses pointing out into the reserve.
 Its tempting to copy everyone else but it is my guess is this is their first time too.

-The view north is always towards a dull grey sky.
-Will a long lens cut through the layers of moisture in the air as the mists start to form?
-So avoid looking inadequate against their expensive equipment, so turn around attach a fast standard lens and capture the birds arriving through a golden sunset,
+The view north is usually looking towards a dull grey sky.
+Will your long lens cut through the layers of moisture in the air as the mists start to form?
+Instead turn around attach a fast standard lens and capture the birds arriving through a golden sunset,

 Day Two